-If you take medicines prescribed for high blood pressure, breathing, heart condition, seizures, or cortisone preparations, you should contact your prescribing physician on what to take the morning of surgery.
-Including those who use insulin or an oral agent for diabetes also need special instructions from prescribing physician.
+If you take medicines prescribed for high blood pressure, breathing, heart condition, seizures, or cortisone preparations, the hospital pre-surgical nurse or one of your physicians will instruct you on what to take the morning of surgery.
+Those who use insulin or an oral agent for diabetes also need special instructions.